Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2024/02/for-equitable-access-to-urban-green-spaces.md

 As a nature-loving city dweller, the closures were a drastic experience for me personally.
 The sealed-off promenades and parks made us painfully aware of how important urban green spaces are for our quality of life and how much we need them for our physical and mental health.

+## About the author

 Fritz Kleinschroth is a senior scientist at the Chair of Ecosystem Management at ETH Zurich and researches the consequences of urbanisation for ecosystems.

-## A question of prosperity

 A lot has happened since.
 And I am pleased to note that there is now a lot more talk about the role of nature in urban areas than before the pandemic.
 COVID-19 is history, the topic of urban greenery has stayed – at least for the time being.
 This also has to do with the heatwaves we experience in urban summers when cooling vegetation is worth its weight in gold.
 In Zurich, parks are being subject to a lot of debate right now, with two major initiatives in the pipeline relating to Mythenpark and the lakeshore.
 1